Today’s customer journey is complex, messy, and anything but linear.

 Earned social media comes from influencers or micro-influencers, creators, and customers who post about your products to their followers.

-To illustrate from different verticals, Jack Archer (fashion), Aplós (beverage), Popsmith (home goods), and Nood (beauty) …
+To illustrate from different verticals, Jack Archer (fashion), Aplós (beverage), and Popsmith (home goods) …

 All leverage a variety of social content across networks.